mgmetro4/learning-C/README.md

 ----

-### outputs.c
-Popular functions to send strings to standard output.
+### outputs.c - Popular functions to send strings to standard output
 1. `puts()` - Simply sends strings to output with an automatic newline at the end.
 Located within <stdio.h>
 2. `printf()` - Does not automatically include a newline at the end of the string.
 Can make use of placeholders.
 Located within <stdio.h>.
 3. `putchar()`